jonathandasilvasantos/2013-chip8jnt-ios/README.txt

 How to use
 ===========

-1:	Include rom files in Supported Files/ROMS/
+1:	Include rom files in Supporting Files/ROMS/

 2:	In ViewController.m search for: romName = @"BC_test.ch8" and replace with the rom file that you want to start the emulator.